As every client is an individual so are their goals and aspirations. Here they tell of their own journeys.

-When Saeed was just three years old, he was involved in a serious road traffic accident.
-His accident resulted in a traumatic brain injury which led to right-side hemiplegia, visual impairment, learning difficulties and epilepsy.
+When Saeed was three years old, he was involved in a serious road traffic accident.
+As a result, he sustained a traumatic brain injury which led to right-side hemiplegia, visual impairment, learning difficulties and epilepsy.

-ILS’s Catherine Williams has worked with Saeed and his family since he was eight.
-She started as his occupational therapist, and when his legal case settled approximately five years ago, Saeed was referred to ILS case management.
-It was at this point that Cath began Saeed’s case management intervention.
+Catherine has worked with Saeed and his family since he was eight.
+She started as his occupational therapist, and when his legal case settled, became his Case Manager.

-Saeed’s case management services have covered all manner of support for him and his family.
-When Saeed was 16, Catherine encouraged him to set his own goals for his rehabilitation (a process which ILS rehabilitation solutions now use as an everyday tool for clients).
-This helped him to identify other leisure activities that he could become involved in, including cricket and pursuing his love of cooking.
+Saeed’s case management support from ILS has embraced all manner of things for him and his family.
+When Saeed was 16, Catherine encouraged him to set his own goals for his ongoing rehabilitation progression.
+This helped him to identify a range of enjoyable leisure activities including cricket and pursuing his love of cooking.

-As Saeed grew into a young man, now 18 years old, Catherine has helped to support him and his family through his transition between educational facilities, providing housing adaptations to his family home enabling him to be more independent, and the recruitment of support-workers to carry out his on-going rehabilitation.
-Recruitment of the right support-workers has been essential to Saeed’s recovery and development.
-Saeed also has a very close link with this Physiotherapist, which has been pivotal in promoting his fitness, wellbeing and outdoor interests.
+As Saeed has moved into adulthood, Catherine has helped to support him and his family through his transition between educational facilities, providing housing adaptations to his family home enabling him to be more independent, and the recruitment of support workers to facilitate his on-going rehabilitation.
+Recruitment of the right support workers has been essential to Saeed’s recovery and development.
+Saeed also has a very close link with his Physiotherapist, who has been pivotal in promoting his fitness, wellbeing and outdoor interests.

-Currently, Saeed attends the National Star College, an Ofsted-outstanding specialist college and charitable organisation which works to support the ambitions of young people with disabilities.
-The NSC has played an inspirational role in Saeed’s development.
-Saeed’s passion and skill for cricket has reached an incredible stage, as he has recently been selected to play for the Gloucestershire disabled cricket team this year, a truly phenomenal achievement.
-The NSC has covered this in their news page here.
+Saeed attended the National Star College, an Ofsted-outstanding specialist college and charitable organisation which works to support the ambitions of young people with disabilities.
+The NSC played a key role in Saeed’s development.
+His passion and skill for cricket has reached an impressive level, and he plays for the Gloucestershire disabled cricket team, a truly phenomenal achievement.
+The NSC covered this in their news page here.

-Twenty three years ago, in August 1995, Jamie was knocked over by a car outside his family home aged just 7 years old.
-Jamie suffered a severe brain injury, resulting in his complete inability to walk, and severe epilepsy.
+In August 1995, aged 7, Jamie was knocked over by a car outside his family home.
+Jamie suffered a severe brain injury; was unable to walk and had severe epilepsy.

 Since his accident, Jamie was in and out of hospital and undergoing rehabilitation for approximately ten years.
-He requires twenty four hour care and support, and uses a powered wheelchair both indoors and out.
+Now an adult, he requires twenty-four-hour care and support, and uses a powered wheelchair both indoors and out.

-In 2011 ILS case manager Eliot was assigned as Jamie’s case manager.
-Eliot has supported Jamie and his family in all manner of areas.
-From supporting his transition through educational facilities, to recruiting and supervising the correct support workers to aid his rehabilitation, and choosing vehicles that can be adapted for Jamie’s wheelchair.
-Jamie now has one main carer between the hours of 9:00am-5:00pm which provides his mum, Lucy, some respite from his everyday care – a support that is very valued by the family.
+In 2011 Eliot was assigned as Jamie’s case manager to support Jamie and his family.
+This includes supporting his transition through education, recruiting and supervising excellent support workers, and choosing suitable vehicles that can be adapted for Jamie’s wheelchair.
+Jamie now has one main carer each day which provides his mum, Lucy, with respite from his everyday care – a support that is highly valued by the whole family.
 Jamie also has a physiotherapist and occupational therapist to continue his multi-disciplinary therapy.
-Alongside this, he is encouraged to do his recommended stretching, and uses his standing frame at home.
+Alongside this, he is encouraged to do recommended stretching exercises, and uses his standing frame at home.